Q. Do National Police Check (NPC) results show up ALL the results?

 Because they want the job!
 They want to impress the recruiter, hiring manager, the CEO.
 The Interviewer and Candidate – both – are often conflicted because both don’t want to spend precious minutes talking about a negative moments in the past.

-In an older PriceWaterhouseCooper their research indicated that the evidence “suggests a correlation between people who commit fraud and people who lie on their CVs.”
+In an older PriceWaterhouseCooper research paper, it indicated that the evidence “suggests a correlation between people who commit fraud and people who lie on their CVs.”

 To compound the problem, the Recruiter is not a personnel security analyst or intelligence officer, who is qualified to analyse adverse findings (for example Cert IV in Government Vetting).
 In contrast, the Recruiter’s job is based upon their skills and ability to attract the most competent person into the job – the faster the better.
 The system (including due diligence and timing factors) are generally not set up for much an independent view of their background.

 Without hiring a private investigator each time you want to hire a person or relying on a $42 police check, finally, you can get the quality result you need, with the right level of independence, at the tight time.